awdem/bank-tech-test/README.md

 10/01/2023 || 1000.00 || || 1000.00
 ```

+## Approach

+Here is a summary of my approach:
+- I started by extracting the necessary features from the spec and using that to design a two-class system.
+I considered a third Transaction class, but decided it was unnecessary to meet the spec.
-## Design
+### Design
 _________
 ![Design Doc](design/class_design.png)
 _________
+- I tried to adhere to the Single Responsibility Principle (SRP) in my class design by separating the responsibility for the account state and the statement formatting into different classes.
+Likewise, each method has one responsibility, and, where possible I've tried to encapsulate method logic into private methods so that it is easy to re-use and change.
+- I used Test Driven Development, (TDD), to implement my design.

-### Modifications/Observations
+### Modifications

 I made a few modifications to this design during the implementation:

-- I did not implement a balance variable or method in BankAccount because I decided it was not in the scope of the specifications.
+- I didn't implement a balance variable as appears in the BankAccount interface, because I decided it was redundant since the transactions already hold the same information.
+I did, however, implement a get_balance method that returns the sum of the transaction amounts.
+This is beyond the scope of the specifications, but it felt weird to make a bank account class that couldn't directly tell you its balance, and it re-uses logic that was necessary for meeting the spec, anyway.
 - The transaction hash now includes the balance of the account after the transaction is added.

+### Observations

-- The date parameter in #deposit and #withdraw defaults to the current date/time, but it can also be passed in to mimic the acceptance criteria.
+- The date parameter in #deposit and #withdraw defaults to the current date/time, but a Time object can also be passed in to mimic the acceptance criteria.
 This means
   that you could theoretically put in out-of-order transactions that wouldn't properly calculate the account balance, or show up in the right order.
 If I were to go further with this program, I would control
   user input in a UI class that wouldn't allow custom dates to be passed through to these methods.
+- if I were, to continue this project, I would make the transaction hashes into their own class - that would further separate responsibilities, encapsulate data, and make it easier to implement changes down the line.
+For example, if you needed to add more information to a transaction, you'd only have to modify the class.

 ## Example of Program Running
 Below is an example of the program running in IRB: